All Episodes

 He was a liberal that did this.

-You know, the drive by's were just hoping this guy could be pegged as a listener to conservative talk radio.
+You know, the drive-bys were just hoping this guy could be pegged as a listener to conservative talk radio.

-They would have sc they would have just ripped this guy a new one.
+So interested in peace, they would have just ripped this guy a new one.

-Remember, it was a fallen liberal.
+Remember, he was a fallen liberal.

 Fallen intellectual, what have you?